jrochkind/attr_json/README.md

 **Peer-review would be very appreciated though**, especially but not only from those who understand some of the depths of ActiveRecord.
-There is enough here you should be able to take a look at code and/or take it for a spin, and tell me what you think or what problems you find, also welcome any comments on implementation and AR integration, I'd really apprecaite it.
+There is enough here you should be able to take a look at code and/or take it for a spin (Gemfile point to git repo), and tell me what you think or what problems you find, also welcome any comments on implementation and AR integration, I'd really apprecaite it.